JOO and Contract Studies

 - you must check that you fulfill possible pre-requisites for the course(s) you apply for study right for at the other university

 This agreement is known as the JOO Agreement (a Finnish acronym for 'Flexible Study Rights' agreement).
-The deadline for Hanken's students to apply for JOO-studies at most other universities (for courses in fall term 2017) is 12 April 2017.
+The deadline for Hanken's students to apply for JOO-studies at most other universities (for courses in spring term 2018) is 12 October 2017.

 You will find the courses that Hanken offers for JOO students from other universities in Hanken's own WebOodi.
 Courses for the next academic year are published in April- May.
 Please read carefully the separate instructions on www.joopas.fi.